amritghimire/jira-terminal/README.md

     -T, --text <TEXT>                 This is a master-field that allows you to search all text fields for issues.
     -t, --type <TYPE>...
 Search for issues that have a particular issue type.

+You can specify the following fields multiple time to filter by multiple values. assignee, component, epic, filter, label, main, priority, project, reporter, sprint, status, type.

+For example to fetch list of tickets in Backlog and In progress, you can use jira-terminal list -s Backlog -s 'In Progress'
 ```

 ### Transition